ar-io/ar-io-sdk/README.md

 #### `init({ signer })`

-Factory function to that creates a read-only or writeabe client.
+Factory function to that creates a read-only or writeable client.
 By providing a `signer` additional write APIs that require signing, like `setRecord` and `transfer` are available.
 By default, a read-only client is returned and no write APIs are available.

 ```typescript
 const arweave = Arweave.init({